Lessons from pendulums: A design comparison of three lab activities: Comparisons

 \subsection{Written guidance}

-One of the main differences among our curricula – indeed the initial inspiration for this paper – is in the written guidance we provide (or do not provide) for students to accomplish the task.
-The lab instructions at Cornell and UWB specify particular tasks and activities students should do.
-The lab instructions at Tufts specify only features of the goal for the day.
+One of the main differences among our curricula – indeed the initial inspiration for this paper – is in the written guidance we provide (or do not provide) for students.
+The lab instructions at Cornell and UWB specify particular tasks and activities; the instructions at Tufts do not.

-For Holmes and Scherr, their relatively more detailed instructions address a concern that students may feel lost or overwhelmed to a degree that would inhibit their learning.
+For Holmes and Scherr, their more detailed instructions address a concern that students may feel lost or overwhelmed to a degree that would inhibit their learning.
 The concern for Hammer, on the other hand, is that the length and specifications of instructions can cue students' “doing school” framing.
-They may use t', for example, without understanding, following instructions provided by authority.
 If there are no instructions to parse, the possibility of the instructions cuing or stabilizing that framing is not possible.

-Holmes and Scherr take the perspective that this common framing can be a potentially productive resource: Use student expectations that doing lab means following instructions, and design those instructions carefully to direct them towards productive activity.
-For example, they direct students to make a histogram, but leave the details to them.
+Holmes and Scherr take the perspective that this common framing can be a potentially productive resource: use student expectations that doing lab means following instructions, and design those instructions carefully to direct them towards productive activity, such as to make a histogram.
 In subsequent sessions, instructions become sparser, giving students more responsibility for their decisions.

 Having the students use t' to quantify distinguishability plays out differently at UWB and Cornell.
-At UWB, it guides students to consider the possibility of a subtle dependence.
+At UWB, the instructions guide students to consider the possibility of a subtle dependence.
 At Cornell, finding that dependence conflicts with the model they likely expected to confirm.
 At both institutions, it is up to the students to decide what to conclude.
-In this way, both curricula uses students' willingness to “do school” as a way to build towards and cultivate agency.
-By guiding students towards productive activities, such as iterating and refining their experimental apparatus, the instructions ensure that all students engage in these tasks.
+In this way, both curricula use students' willingness to “do school” as a way to scaffold productive activities, reducing the guidance over time (within the first lab activity and across the term as a whole) to cultivate agency.